he-manthkumar/Data-analysis/Zomato-Data Analysis/README.md

 - Higher-rated restaurants tend to cluster in specific regions, suggesting geographic influences.
 - Pricing is not always a strong predictor of ratings, hinting at other influential factors like service quality.
 - A combination of location, cuisine type, and restaurant attributes plays a significant role in influencing ratings.
+- An update of the dataset has been released

 ## Environment Setup ⚙️